superjer/tinyc.games/README.md

 ## Next?

-Open the .c file in your favorite text editor.
+After you're done playing the exhilirating demo game, open the .c file in your favorite text editor.
 You're now looking at the actual code you just ran.
-So feel free to tinker and run it again to your own code.
-Or use it as a start for your own game!
+So feel free to tinker and run it with your changes.
+Or use it as a starting point for your own game!